If you are a high school junior or senior looking for scholarship money, read on!

-- Played in at least 25 Regular-rated US Chess or FIDE games during calendar year 2018, games with a Time Control less than Game-30 delay-5 do not count toward the 25 game requirement
+- Played in at least 25 Regular-rated US Chess or FIDE games during calendar year 2019, games with a Time Control less than Game-30 delay-0 do not count toward the 25 game requirement.

-- Can articulate in an essay (of 500 words or less) how your being selected as a 2019 Scholar-Chessplayer enables you to further your education, improve your chess, and continue contributing to the chess community for the next 5 years of your life
+- Can articulate in an essay (of 500 words or less) how your being selected as a 2020 Scholar Chess Player enables you to further your education, improve your chess, and continue contributing to the chess community for the next 5 years. of your life.

-A total of five awards are available at $1,500.00 each for a total of $7,500.00 in scholarship money.
+A total of five awards are available at $3,000.00 each for a total of $15,000.00 in scholarship money.
 Previous recipients of this award are not eligible.
-These scholarships, awarded annually by the U.S. Chess Trust and US Chess, recognize and encourage outstanding high school students who promote a positive image of chess.
+These scholarships, awarded annually by the U.S. Chess Trust, the National Scholastic Chess Foundation (NSCF), and US Chess, recognize and encourage outstanding high school students who promote a positive image of chess.
+A generous donation by Dewain and Susan Barber has made it possible to increase the amount of the awards for the year 2020.

-- Your high school transcripts showing all courses and grades.
+- Your uploaded high school transcripts showing all courses and grades.

-- Evidence that you have played at least 25 US Chess or FIDE rated games during calendar year 2017.
+- Evidence listed in the form or uploaded that you have played at least 25 US Chess or FIDE rated games during the 2019-20 academic year.

 - A letter of recommendation from a Chess Coach or Tournament Director.

-- A letter of support from someone other than a parent, guardian or kin bearing witness to the nature, duration and impact of your chess-related community service.
+- A letter of support from someone other than a parent or guardian, bearing witness to the nature, duration and impact of your chess-related community service.
 We also encourage you to submit newspaper articles or web-based stories as evidence.

-- Your essay of no more than 500 words describing how your being recognized as a Scholar-Chessplayer would help you continue contributing to the greater US Chess community over the next 5 years of your life.
+- Your essay uploaded in the application form of no more than 500 words describing how your being recognized as a Scholar Chess player would help you continue contributing to the greater US Chess community over the next 5 years of your life.

 - OPTIONAL: A recent color photograph of yourself, either a headshot or full-length.